+- Enable QoS and set bandwidth allocation.

-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > QoS. - 3.
-Select Enable QoS. - 4.
-Enter the maximum upload and download bandwidth provided by your internet service provider.
-1Mbps equals to 1000Kbps.
-Click Save.
+- 1) Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

+- 2) Go to Advanced > QoS > Global Settings.

+- 3) Select Enable QoS.

+- 4) Input the maximum upload and download bandwidth provided by your internet service provider.
+1Mbps equal s to 1000Kbps.

+- 5) Click Save.

-5. Under Device Priority, find your computer and toggle on Priority.
+2. In the Device Priority section, find your computer and toggle on Priority.
 Click the entry in the Timing column and select 2 hours as the duration you want the device to be prioritized for.

-You can now use your computer without lag for the next 2 hours.
+Done!
+You can now enjoy using your computer for the next 2 hours.